DaRealFreak/watcher-go/README.md

 `watcher add item [url1] [url2] [url3] ...`

 ### List Accounts/Items/Modules
-to see what accounts, items and modules are available you can add following sub commands to the list command
+To see what accounts, items and modules are available you can add following sub commands to the list command
 ```
 Available Commands:
   all         displays accounts and items in the database